StavrosOrf/EV2Gym/README.md

 ## TODO short term

 - [ ] Do not implement the Grid model yet -> Implement the G2V/V2G EVs gym environment.
+- [ ] Add an battery charging model curve in the problem formulation equations (0-80 fast, 80-100 slow)

+## TODO long term
+- [ ] Ask about charging and discharging speed of the EVs (how much power can they charge and discharge), from the perspective of EVs and EV chargers.